leandrob13/Electronic-Ruminations/posts/minilogue-xd-subharmonikorg.md

-The implementation can be found [here](https://github.com/leandrob13/logue-hub/tree/master/src/minilogue-xd/osc/subh) and the packaged Subharmonikorg can be downloaded [here](https://github.com/leandrob13/logue-hub/blob/master/oscillators/minilogue-xd/subharmonikorgv1.1.mnlgxdunit) for you to install in your Minilogue-XD if you want to give it a spin.
+The implementation can be found [here](https://github.com/leandrob13/logue-hub/tree/master/src/minilogue-xd/osc/subh) and the packaged Subharmonikorg can be downloaded [here](https://github.com/leandrob13/logue-hub/blob/master/oscillators/minilogue-xd/subharmonikorgv1.1.mnlgxdunit) for you to install in your Minilogue-XD, if you want to give it a spin.

 &nbsp;